nagyj2/mat/README.md

 - Create PMat class
   - Use re's to parse input unit
     - Custom units will be decomposed on initial parse
     - After successful parse, compress units so every present unit appears only once
+    - Custom units should be stored by their decomposition
+      - Allows for printing to quickly identify if it should print as a custom unit instead of a SI conglomeration
   - Add int operation
     - Following operation creates completely new PMat object to prevent side effects
     - Add